S3 method for class 'egor'

 This function activates one of the data levels of an egor dataset, so that the dplyr verbs know which level to execute on.

-# S3 method for egor
+# S3 method for class 'egor'

 activate(.data, what)